TaylorPrewitt/Projects/GreenComputerVision/README.md

 * Runtime scaled with layers, and the maximum difference amongst DenseNet models was approximately 13.5 minutes.

-#### *ResNet*
+### *ResNet*
 The ResNet models tested were 18- and 50-layers and like DenseNet increased in parameters as the number of layers increased.
 This caused similar result expectations as with DenseNet.
 Similar to the DenseNet trials, the ResNet fit expectation with runtime changes, but not with ACC and AUC.
 ResNet-50 saw a substantial increase in runtime over ResNet-18 but had slightly lower ACC and AUC.
 Once again this

 * Maximum difference in ACC amongst ResNet models was approximately 1%.
 * Maximum difference in AUC amongst ResNet models was 2.5%.
 * Runtime scaled with layers, and the maximum difference amongst ResNet models was approximately 15.5 minutes

-Comparing two similar jumps in model sizes, DenseNet-169 vs DenseNet-201 and ResNet-18 vs ResNet-50 (each an increase of 32 layers), architecture efficiency was shown.
-Built as an improvement to ResNet by having a more efficient architecture for transferring information between layers, the runtime of DenseNet for the 32-layer increase changed by roughly 8 minutes compared to ResNet's 15.5 minute increase.
-ACC and AUC remained relatively constant with the changes in network depth and model efficiency.
+Comparing two similar changes in model sizes, DenseNet-169 vs DenseNet-201 and ResNet-18 vs ResNet-50 (each has a 32 layer increase), effects of architecture efficiency was shown.
+Built as an improvement to ResNet by having a more efficient architecture for transferring information between layers, each layer of DenseNet has a driect connetction between all preceeding layers versus layers in ResNet using skip connection transitions to pass information to earlier layers, ([Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993)).
+The result is that the runtime of DenseNet for the 32-layer increase changed by roughly 8 minutes compared to ResNet's 15.5 minute increase.
+Both ACC and AUC remained relatively constant with the changes in network depth and model efficiency.

 <br>

-### Inception-v3
+## Inception-v3

 *“Based on the exploration of ways to scale up networks in ways that aim at utilizing the added computation as efficiently as possible by suitably factorized convolutions and aggressive regularization.”* ([Rethinking the Inception Architecture for Computer Vision](https://pytorch.org/hub/pytorch_vision_inception_v3/))